Pankisi Gorge crisis: South Ossetian and Abkhazian tension

 A map of Georgia with South Ossetia shaded purple and, to its east, the district of Akhmeta, which contains the Pankisi Gorge.
 Abkhazia is shaded green.

 In October 2002, the South Ossetian government viewed the operations in the Pankisi Gorge as a threat to their breakaway state, calling up the separatist reservists for a potential all out conflict with Georgia.
 The tension peaked when Georgian president Shevardnadze said it would "be reasonable" to expand the security sweep operation in the Pankisi Gorge into South Ossetia.
 Specifically, the Georgian government cited a massive increase in crime in South Ossetia, claiming that the separatists did not have a functioning security service to protect its residents.
 Konstantin Kochiev, a South Ossetian diplomat, stated that in an effort to placate the Georgian government's concerns, that South Ossetia would undergo extensive police reform.
 The suggestion for an expanded operation zone was quickly shot down by the National Security Council stating that any operation in South Ossetia would result in armed conflict with the separatists.
 There was also heightened concern among the separatists that the cooperation between Georgia and Russia in the Pankisi Gorge could result in Russian support for the Georgian government's restoration in South Ossetia.

-On 1 March 2002, the Abkhaz separatist leaders, including an envoy to Russia Igor Akhba, announced about their plans to establish associated relationship with Russia, claiming that the stronger Georgian army might attempt to retake the region.
-The move came after the Bush administration sent 200 troops to Georgia and the United States European Command transferred 10 unarmed helicopters to Georgia for the operations in the Pankisi Gorge.
+On 1 March 2002, the Abkhaz separatist leaders, including an envoy to Russia Igor Akhba, announced their plans to establish associated relationship with Russia, claiming that the stronger Georgian army might attempt to retake the region.
+The move came after the Bush administration offered to send 200 troops to Georgia and the United States European Command transferred 10 unarmed helicopters to Georgia for the operations in the Pankisi Gorge.
 Georgia's ambassador to Russia, Zurab Abashidze linked this to "hysteria" in the Russian press about the deployment of American trainers to Georgia, saying: "If our Russian colleagues are concerned about the situation in the Pankisi Gorge, why should they be concerned about American assistance?".
 The Russian Foreign Minister stated that "proposed deployment appears to be much larger than what the Russians had been told".
 Russian President Vladimir Putin did not comment on the separatist proposals, but said that Russia "respects Georgia's territorial integrity".